 Review: Gobblet Gobblers Game

 Gobblet Gobblers is a fun, and more challenging, spin on the classic tic-tac-toe game.
-It’s one of the new two-player games that Timberdoodle added to their curriculum line-up this year.
+It’s a unique two-player game from Timberdoodle.
 I received it in exchange for my review.

 What usually happens in tic-tac-toe, especially if the players have similar skill levels, is that “the cat gets it.”
 How many games of tic-tac-toe can you play without getting tired of the stupid cat getting it every single time?
 That doesn’t happen with Gobblet Gobblers.